Retail job market report cover, San Jose-Sunnyvale-Santa Clara, CA, 2026-06

 Entry-Level Candidates

-Best target: On-site store associate, sales associate, cashier, and stock-focused roles at enterprise retailers, where about 65% of postings sit.[14][17]
+Best target: On-site store associate, cashier, stock-floor, and food-or-specialty counter roles where schedule flexibility matters.

 Mid-Career Candidates